Advertiser Disclosure

 Application Rules

-American Express has a number of rules regarding how often you can get approved for their credit cards.
+American Express has a number of rules regarding how often you can get approved for its credit cards.
 While these rules are not published, here are some guidelines to follow based on our writing team’s experiences.

 Hot Tip: Why would you consider applying for 2 cards in 1 day?
 Generally, as long as all of your applications are approved on the same day, American Express will combine multiple hard inquiries into a single inquiry, reducing the impact those new cards have on your credit score.